pantrypoints/sp/content/en/research/countries/china/xi/chapter-06.md

 objectives and strategic steps for building a modern socialist country, and provided scientific strategic guidance for correctly grasping the overall situation of China's socialist cause.
 First, the strategic goal of the "four modernizations."
-As early as the late period of the New Democratic Revolution, the Communist Party of China repeatedly proposed to transform China from a backward agricultural country into an advanced industrial country.
+As early as the late period of the New Democratic Revolution, the CCP repeatedly proposed to transform China from a backward agricultural country into an advanced industrial country.

 In 1945, Comrade Mao Zedong clearly pointed out at the Seventh Party Congress: "The task of the